ANUPARNAGANGULY2000/FlexNoC_AF/README.md

-# DOT Domain-Specific Language (DSL) Extension for Network Topologies
+# FlexNoC Framework

-This project extends the DOT language using ANTLR to define a Domain-Specific Language(DSL) for describing custom Network-on-Chip(NoC) topologies.
-It supports user-defined attributes for components such as injectors, queues, arbiters, and servers and enable clear specification of the network-on-chip (NoC).
-The DSL simplifies parsing, validation, and simulation of communication behavior on NoCs using analytical models.
+FlexNoC is a Fast and Flexible Analysis framework for NoCs with Arbitrary Topologies andHybrid Arbitration.
+This project extends the DOT language using ANTLR to define a Domain-SpecificLanguage(DSL) for describing custom Network-on-Chip(NoC) topologies.
+It supports user-defined attributes for components such as injectors, queues, arbiters, and servers and enable clearspecification of the network-on-chip (NoC) to explore irregular topology.
+FlexNoC offers automatic generation of .dot for regular NoC topologies.
+This automatic topology generation feature simplifies the process of exploring regular NoC topologies such as mesh, torus, and ring The DSL simplifies parsing, validation, and simulation of communication behavior on NoCs using analytical model.

-## Overview

-The DSL project is a domain-specific language designed to simplify the development of specific applications within a particular domain.
-It provides a set of abstractions and syntax tailored to the needs of that domain, making it easier for developers to express their intent and solve problems efficiently.
+FlexNoC is designed for architectural exploration, research prototyping, and performance evaluation of NoC designs.

 ## DOT File Syntax Guide (DSL Rules)